top of page

 Contact FIDJ for a Free Case Review

 If your loved one developed aspiration pneumonia while in a Florida nursing home, assisted living facility, group home, or adult day care center, you may be entitled to take legal action.
 The attorneys at FIDJ investigate care failures and fight to hold negligent facilities accountable.
 These infections are often preventable—and no family should be left in the dark about what really happened.
-Contact the experienced attorneys at FIDJ for a FREE case review.
+Contact the experienced attorneys at FIDJ for a FREE, confidential, no-pressure case review.

 *The information contained herein is not medical advice.